lmachens/backend-course/README.md

 ## Lessions

 You will find a README.md in every subfolder with instructions and more informations.
 Please start with `1-node`.
-Every lession contains tests to verify your learning.
+Every lesson contains tests to verify your learning.
 These tests are executed from the same folder of this README.md with `npm test`.
 You can test specific lessions with `npm test 1-node`.